Today's Bible Reading: Revelation 6

 Thinking and Reflecting

-Father God, help us see your presence in the world about us, both in good and bad, blessings and challenges.
-May we continue faithfully regardless of the circumstances in which we are called to live, and the historical times in which we are born.
+Father God, help us see your presence in the world about us, both in good times and bad times, blessings and difficulties.
+May we follow faithfully regardless of the circumstances in which we are called to live -- regardless of the historical times in which we are born.
 Thank you for the assurance that you are working all things toward your ultimate goals and ends.
 In Jesus' name and by his power we ask these things, Amen.